geobtaa/geobtaa.github.io/docs/about/participants.md

 6. Purdue University
 7. Rutgers University-New Brunswick
 8. University of Chicago
-9. University of Illinois at Urbana­Champaign
+9. University of Illinois at Urbana-­Champaign
 10. University of Iowa
 11. University of Maryland
 12. University of Michigan